Introduction

 What It Is Used For

-Licorice root is a dietary supplement containing vitamins, minerals, herbs, amino acids, enzymes, and other ingredients to enhance the diet.
-It has been traditionally used for:
+Licorice root is often taken as a dietary supplement.
+It is known to contain vitamins, minerals, amino acids, and other beneficial compounds.
+Traditionally, licorice root has been used for:

 - Stomach ulcers